What is malaria?

 Medicines usually can treat the illness.
 But some malaria parasites may survive because they are in your liver or they are resistant to the medicine.

-Call a doctor right away if you have been in an area where malaria is present, were exposed to mosquitoes, and get symptoms that are like the flu.
+Get medical help right away if you have been in an area where malaria is present, were exposed to mosquitoes, and get symptoms that are like the flu.
 These include a high fever, chills, and muscle pain.

 How is malaria prevented?